OGRECave/ogre/Docs/src/rtss.md

 @par
 You can think of the latter as an extension of the Cg/ HLSL Semantics to the actual content of the parameter.
 @par
-In case of the Ogre::RTShader::FFPTransform wee nned the world view projection matrix and vertex shader input and output position parameters.
+In case of the Ogre::RTShader::FFPTransform we need the world view projection matrix and vertex shader input and output position parameters.
 @par
 @snippet Components/RTShaderSystem/src/OgreShaderFFPTransform.cpp param_resolve